thriveweb/see-civil/content/see-civil/capabilities.md

     title: transport infrastructure
   - content: >-
-      We've constructed significant water infrastructure works including pipelines and stormwater drainage, trunk sewers, waste water treatment plants, pump stations and raising mains.
+      We've constructed significant water infrastructure works including pipelines and stormwater drainage, trunk sewers, wastewater treatment plants, pump stations and rising mains.
 Our teams also have experience in the installation of all major service infrastructure.
     icon: 'https://ucarecdn.com/349c67cd-4288-4521-ba25-cd894a0c0697/'
     title: 'Utility and water infrastructure '